Optimization under second order constraints: are the finite element discretizations consistent ?: THEORETICAL RESULTS ON THE FEM

 \end{theorem}

 This Theorem uses that if Property $(PM)$ is satisfied in a domain $\Omega$ for a family of meshes $(\mathcal{T}_h)_{h \rightarrow 0^+}$, should it be only locally in $\Omega'$, there will be two unit vectors $\va, \vb$ such that (\ref{eq4}) holds.
 Given those $\va, \vb$, there exists a function $u_{exact}$ that may not be the limit in $L^2$ of {\em any} sequence of functions both $P_1$ and convex (in a strong definition) on {\em this} family of meshes.
+The improvement of this Theorem with respect to \cite{PCLM} is that the obstruction is local.
+As a consequence we may apply our obstruction on {\em any} mesh and not only regular ones.

-We need some more preliminary results and definitions before proving our result concerning $P_1$ FE.
+We need some more preliminary results and definitions before proving this Theorem \ref{th6} concerning $P_1$ FE.